kiranwood/LHL-SQL-Project/starting_with_questions.md

 In cities excluding the invalid cities, the highest product category has been Apparel.
 Notably Mountain View and New York both having 5 separate sales buying the producs.
 The second highest category has been Nest.
 Notably including San Francisco with 4 separate sales and Palo Alto with 3 separate sales.

-Overall Apparel and Nest products seem to be the most sold category of products.
+Overall Apparel and Nest products have to be the most sold category of products.